What is linear porokeratosis?

 The main complication of linear porokeratosis is a skin cancer, which can develop within a linear porokeratosis lesion.
 This may be either a basal cell carcinoma or squamous cell carcinoma, and is more likely to occur in older adults .
-If a lump or sore appears within a porokeratosis lesion, arrange for it to be reviewed by your dermatologist.
-It may require a biopsy or cutting out.
+Linear porokeratosis should be monitored for malignancy.